aheltonsjma/digital-strategy/02_Experiences_and_Engagement.md

 * IMLS Funded Digitization of Permanent Collection (?)
 * Permanent Collection Portal (Web Kiosk)
 * Digital publications before 50X50?
 There have been a couple. (?)
+* Past Gallery Interactives?

+The following are anticipated that are on-going or will be deployed between 2020-2021 that exemplify the Experiences and Engagement strategy outlined above:

-* 50X50 Face to Face Digital Publication (2017)
+* 50X50 Face to Face Digital Publication (2019)
 * DOME Collective Research Prototype (MARCH 2019)
 * Knight Foundation "Museum Tech Deep Dives" Project (JUNE 2019 - ?)
-* Past Gallery Interactives?
 * Future Gallery Interactives?
 * Do we have a responsive email marketing strategy?
+* Establish specific strategy for each social media platform we use.

 -----